Gabelli Utility Trust (NYSE:GUT) Short Interest Update

-Gabelli Utility Trust (NYSE:GUT) was the target of a significant increase in short interest during the month of January.
-As of January 15th, there was short interest totalling 699,000 shares, an increase of 11.1% from the December 31st total of 629,000 shares.
-Based on an average trading volume of 147,700 shares, the short-interest ratio is currently 4.7 days.
+Gabelli Utility Trust (NYSE:GUT) saw a large growth in short interest in the month of June.
+As of June 15th, there was short interest totalling 750,300 shares, a growth of 18.3% from the May 31st total of 634,100 shares.
+Based on an average trading volume of 148,400 shares, the days-to-cover ratio is currently 5.1 days.

 Gabelli Utility Trust Company Profile